(Content notes: Story starts with transphobia and betrayal)

 “On second thought, let's get you cleaned up,” Angela said.
 “You good for standing?”

-“Probably,” the girl said, her voice still flat, “But I make no promises.”
+“Probably,” the girl said, her voice still flat, “but I make no promises.”
 For the briefest of moments after saying that she had what was almost a grin or a smirk, but then it disappeared.

 The two got up and Angela led the college-girl, whose name she still didn't know, to the nearest restroom.
 She sensed some resistance to going into the female restroom, but it passed before a word was said and the two went in.

 Angela said a silent prayer of thanks that there was still a paper towel dispenser, she'd been in plenty of restrooms where they had been entirely replaced by hand driers of the blowy nature.
 She got some, got them wet, and began to clean the girls face.
 When the wig got in the way the girl took it off.
-Angela though she looked pretty without it.
+Angela thought she looked pretty without it.